wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/07-Custom-Database-Tables/01-Creating-and-Managing-Custom-Tables.md

 }
 ```

+On a typical WordPress installation, this will create a database table named `wp_wpl_submissions`.

-Notice that you must load the `wp-admin/includes/upgrade.php` file included in WordPress in order to use the `dbDelta()` function.
-WordPress only uses this function for update processes, so it is not always included like other PHP functions are in common execution.
+To use the `dbDelta()` function, notice that you must first load the `wp-admin/includes/upgrade.php` file included in WordPress.
+WordPress only uses this function for update processes, so it is not always included in common execution like other PHP functions.

 The SQL query must follow the `dbDelta()` function's specific requirements, such as putting each field on its own line and putting two spaces after the words `PRIMARY KEY`.
 Please refer to the [*Creating Tables with Plugins* section of the WordPress Plugin Developer Handbook](https://developer.wordpress.org/plugins/creating-tables-with-plugins/#creating-or-updating-the-table) for all formatting requirements.

-If you use this code in a custom plugin, activate it, and use a database tool, you'll see the new table listed in your local WordPress database, with the table columns you defined.
+If you use this code in a custom plugin, activate it, and inspect the database, you'll see the new table listed in your local WordPress database, with the table columns you defined.

+### Naming Custom Tables to Avoid Collissions

+You may be wondering why we created a table named `wpl_submissions` instead of simply `submissions` since we are already prefixing it with the `$wpdb->prefix` object property.

+Generally, you will want to include a prefix unique to your plugin (aka a "vendor prefix") in the table name by following a structure similar to the [prefixing method used to avoid naming collisions](https://developer.wordpress.org/plugins/plugin-basics/best-practices/#procedural-coding-method) in PHP.
+This makes the table unique to your plugin and avoids any accidental data modifications by other plugins , themes, or even a future release of WordPress core querying against the same table name.

+Including a vendor prefix in the name of each custom table created and managed by your plugin also improves database organization and management.
+Having a unique, identifiable prefix groups tables from the same plugin together in the database, making it easier for developers, administrators, and database managers to see which tables belong to a particular plugin.

 ## Updating the Table Schema

 As your plugin evolves, you may need to modify the structure of your custom table.
-For example, let's say you realise you also want to offer the user an option to enter their site URL in the form submission.
+For example, let's say you realize you also want to offer the user an option to enter their site URL in the form submission.

 The `dbDelta()` function can also help you modify existing tables without losing data.
 By following the previously mentioned formatting requirements, it can automatically figure out how to alter the installed table into the new schema.